nystudio107/craft-instantanalytics-ga4/README.md

         composer require nystudio107/craft-instantanalytics-ga4

-3. Install the plugin via `./craft install/plugin instant-analytics` via the CLI, or in the Control Panel, go to Settings → Plugins and click the “Install” button for Instant Analytics.
+3. Install the plugin via `./craft install/plugin instant-analytics-ga4` via the CLI, or in the Control Panel, go to Settings → Plugins and click the “Install” button for Instant Analytics.

 You can also install Instant Analytics via the **Plugin Store** in the Craft Control Panel.